intersystems-community/perftools-io-test-suite/README.md

  - do ##class(PerfTools.RanRead).Setup(Directory,DatabaseName,SizeGB,LogLevel)
 Creates database and namespace with the same name.
 The log level must be in the range of 0 to 3, where 0 is "none" and 3 is "verbose".

- - do ##class(PerfTools.RanRead).Run(Directory,Processes,Count,Mode)
+ - do ##class(PerfTools.RanRead).Run(Directory,Processes,RunTime in seconds)
 Run the random read IO test.
-Mode is 1 (default) for time in seconds, 2 for iterations, referring to the prior Count parameter

  - do ##class(PerfTools.RanRead).Stop()
 Terminates all background jobs.